 There are a ton of supplements available online.
 Be sure to do your research beforehand, or consult you local vet.

-Best Dog Brush for Shedding
+Why is my Dog Shedding so Much?
+Find the Best Dog Brush for Shedding

 Brushing your dog’s coat and skin is crucial to maintain proper canine hygiene.
 Dog brushes come in a variety of varieties.
 And your dog’s coat type will determine which is best for him.
 For short-haired dogs, nylon bristles and boar bristles work best; for long-haired dogs or those with double coats, thick coats, or curly coats, slicker brushes, pin brushes, metal combs, and undercoat rake brushes work best.